GEMS Engineering, Math, and Science program

-During the GEMS summer day camp, rising 7th, 8th or 9th graders participate in one-week program run by the GRASP Laboratory, featuring hands-on science, math, and engineering with two female instructors.
+During the GEMS summer day camp, rising 7th, 8th or 9th graders participate in one-week program run by the GRASP Laboratory, featuring hands-on science, math, and engineering with two instructors.
 Students will engage in hands-on engineering activities such as in Bioengineering, Nanotechnology, Materials Science, Graphics and Computing.
 Other activities include programming lessons, electric circuits, robotics construction, tours of GRASP.

 A copy of the GEMS brochure can be downloaded here.

 Want to see what we did at GEMS in past years?
 Check out our videos and pictures!

 2015 GEMS Program